© Araxes GSD

 I am not a commercial German Shepherd breeder.
-I am a lawyer and I have kept German Shepherd Dogs for almost thirty years.
-Our dogs are 100% German, show rated V or 'excellent', they are schutzhund titled and have a Körklasse (or breed survey) Class 1 ('recommended for breeding') awarded by German judges and recognised in Germany by the home club for the breed, the SV or Verein für Deutsche Schäferhunde.
+I am a lawyer and I have kept German Shepherd Dogs for more than thirty years.
+Our dogs are 100% German, show rated, they are schutzhund titled (now called IPO) and have a Körklasse (or breed survey) which recommends them for breeding awarded by German judges and recognised in Germany by the home club for the breed, the SV or Verein für Deutsche Schäferhunde.
 Our dogs do not have any UK German Shepherd in their ancestry.

 The sad fact of the matter is that the general quality of German Shepherds (and many other ‘pedigree’ dogs) in the UK is poor.
 When people buy a ‘pedigree’ German Shepherd which is registered with the Kennel Club they think that gives them some sort of guarantee of quality.
 It does nothing of the sort.
 And that applies even to German Shepherds which have won shows under Kennel Club rules.
 It is important to understand that there are no mandatory health or fitness for purpose requirements before one can breed a pedigree GSD in the UK.
 It is possible to breed from dogs which have unacceptable and avoidable health defects in the UK and they will still be registered by the Kennel Club as ‘pedigree’.
 That is why you will see and hear of so many GSDs in the UK which have problems with the hips or temperament, to name what are probably just the two most common problems.